 Hackers will have a harder time breaking into your internet properties as a result.
 And as Erik Wilde says, security requires a combination of technology and processes.

-The Amplify API Management Platform discovers APIs deployed on and managed by many diverse API platforms, including cloud gateways from AWS and Azure; it also discovers unmanaged APIs from code repositories and other registries.
+Axway’s Amplify Enterprise Marketplace discovers APIs deployed on and managed by many diverse API platforms, including cloud gateways from AWS and Azure; it also discovers unmanaged APIs from code repositories and other registries.

-The Amplify Platform aggregates different asset types – REST, SOAP, GraphQL, gRPC, and events – in a unified catalog, and empowers providers to manage the API lifecycle and provide a rich consumer experience.
-With the Amplify Platform, you gain accurate insights into your digital assets around compliance, subscription, usage, performance, and more; additional governance can then be applied in the API Gateway to complete the picture.
+Amplify Platform aggregates different asset types – REST, SOAP, GraphQL, gRPC, events, and more – in a unified view, and empowers providers to manage the API lifecycle and provide a rich consumer experience.
+You gain accurate insights into your digital assets around compliance, subscription, usage, performance, and more; additional governance can then be applied in the API gateway to complete the picture.

 An API management platform does more than secure your APIs or enforce security policies.
-You can manage the entire API Lifecycle, maximize reuse, drive API consumption, increase organizational efficiencies, and monetize your assets.
-You can even use APIs to build a greener company or contribute to a fairer banking system.
+You can manage the entire API lifecycle, maximize reuse, drive API consumption, increase organizational efficiencies, and monetize your assets.
 It’s time to start delivering secure business outcomes with your APIs.